2022 Pittsburgh Steelers season: Schedule

+Due to winning the last 4 games of the season, they were able to achieve 20 consecutive non-losing seasons.

 Note: Intra-division opponents are in bold text.

 Game summaries

 Week 1: at Cincinnati Bengals

 The Steelers started the 2022 season against the division rival Bengals in Cincinnati.
 The Steelers scored first in the first quarter when Minkah Fitzpatrick returned an interception 31 yards for a touchdown to make it 7–0.
 The Bengals made it 7–3 when Evan McPhearson made a 59-yard field goal.
 The Steelers then went ahead 10–3 after Chris Boswell kicked a 20-yard field goal.
 In the second quarter, the Steelers moved ahead 17–3 after Mitchell Trubisky found Najee Harris on a 1-yard touchdown pass.
 The Bengals drew closer at halftime when McPhearson made a 26-yard field goal to make it 17–6.
 After the break, the Bengals came within 3 in the third quarter when Joe Burrow found Tyler Boyd on a 2-yard touchdown pass (with a successful 2-point conversion) to make it 17–14.
 In the fourth quarter, the Steelers moved ahead by 6 when Boswell kicked a 48-yard field goal to make it 20–14.
 Later on in the quarter, the Bengals tied the game when Burrow found Ja'Marr Chase on a 6-yard touchdown pass (with a blocked PAT) to send the game into overtime tied at 20–20.
 After going back and forth on possessions, the Steelers managed to win the game when Boswell kicked the game winning 53-yard field goal with seconds left to make the final score 23–20.

 With their 3-game losing streak against the Bengals snapped, the Steelers started their season 1–0.
 Over the course of the game, the Steelers forced 5 turnovers.